 GETTING THINGS UNDER CONTROL

 In the hopes of improving the home gardener experience, researchers at the botanical garden recently conducted a study to assess the disease resistance of 40 monarda species and their cultivars.
-The three-year trial evaluated each plant, each week, for quality of foliage, abundance of bloom and propensity for mildew.
+The three-year trial evaluated each plant, each week, for quality of foliage, abundance of bloom and disposition for mildew.
 No one plant performed perfectly, but there were several deserving of honorable mention.
 Those top-performing varieties are listed below.

 THE 6 TOP DISEASE-RESISTANT VARIETIES